chaaban17/emma-nodejs-challenge/README.md

 The validation of the inquirer intercation is naive, if the user inputs a wrong command or doesn't type the correct form, the program will throw an error.
 However, it doesn't cover all the test cases.

-every time the user should enter node main.js before calling a function.
+the user should run the code (node main.js) before calling a function.
 Remember this only the Dev side of the project.